daisydbbb/Primate-Sanctuary-JAVA/README.md

 ## Description

 The Primate Sanctuary System app facilitates the management of two types of primate housing:
-- **Isolation Cages:** For new arrivals and those receiving medical attention, ensuring individual housing.
+- **Isolation Cages:** There are 20 individual cages for new arrivals and those that are sick and need medical attention.
 - **Enclosures:** Larger areas that can accommodate a troop of monkeys from the same species.

-## Features
+## Key Features

 - **Registration of New Monkeys:** Allows users to register new monkeys directly into isolation.
-- **Capacity Notifications:** Notifies users when isolation cages are full and no further monkeys can be accommodated.
+- **Notifications:** Alert users when the action has issue and can not be performed.
+E.g. when isolation cages are full and no further monkeys can be accommodated.
-- **Monkey Transfers:** Enables users to move monkeys from isolation to the appropriate enclosures after receiving medical care.
+- **Monkey Transfers:** Enables users to move monkeys from isolation cages to the appropriate enclosures when they are healthy.
-- **Enclosure Lists:** Generates detailed lists for each enclosure showing the monkeys housed, including their name, sex, and favorite food.
+- **Enclosure Lists:** Generates detailed lists for each enclosure showing the monkeys housed, including their name, sex, favorite food, enclosure type and healthy status.
+- **All Primates Lists:** Generates the list that includes all the primates in the sanctuary, including isolation cages and enclosures.
-- **Alphabetical Monkey List:** Produces an alphabetical list of all monkeys housed in the sanctuary.
+- **Alphabetical Order:** All monkeys housed in the sanctuary are listed in alphabetical order.

 ## Getting Started